Inflammatory bowel diseases grow nearly 15% a year

-On May 19th, World Inflammatory Bowel Disease Day will be celebrated.
+BRASÍLIA – On May 19, the World Day for Inflammatory Bowel Diseases will be celebrated.
 The Brazilian Society of Coloproctology (SBCP) warns of the increase in the prevalence of these diseases in Brazil, drawing attention to the cause through the Maio Roxo campaign.

 According to the entity, inflammatory bowel diseases affect more than 5 million people worldwide and have no cure, but early diagnosis helps to establish a treatment to improve quality of life.
 In Brazil, an increase in cases has been observed in recent years, the most common being Crohn’s disease and ulcerative colitis.